Header Yarn

 Chess Club by Chessmates

-Who: Grades 1-5, run by Chessmates with a staff advisor
+Who: Grades 1-5, run by Chessmates

-Fee: $156 for Fall Semester, $168 for Spring Semester, or $270 for the full year
+Fee: $132 Fall Semester, $168 Spring Semester, or $260 Full Year

 Our chess instructors teach lesson plans each week about Openings, Middle Games and Endgames.
 Players will learn how to think ahead, play smart and beat their parents at chess!